zakisudev/alx-backend-javascript/0x00-ES6_basic/README.md

 - [Create Employees Object](0x00-ES6_basic/11-createEmployeesObject.js)
 - [Create Report Object](0x00-ES6_basic/12-createReportObject.js)

-## Installation

-Follow the instructions in the root [README.md](../README.md) to install and set up the project.

 ## Usage

 Each file in this directory is a separate exercise or example.
 You can run each file individually to see the output.